-The Company's primary focus has been the exploration for precious metals in Nevada where it currently holds 11 exploration and development properties, a strong presence with 953 claims for a total of approximately 7,700 hectares (19,000 acres).
-The Company also owns the Drayton project, an Archaean gold property located in Ontario, Canada, currently under option to another exploration company in return for shares and a retained royalty.
+The Company's primary focus has been the exploration for precious metals in Nevada where it currently holds 11 exploration and development properties, a strong presence with 1,169 claims for a total of approximately 9,400 hectares (23,000 acres).
+The Company also owns a retained royalty in the Drayton project, an Archaean gold property located in Ontario, Canada.